NothingAG/constitution/constitution.md

 Unlike policies for domains of single roles (see section 2.3), policies for changing circle domains may only be defined using the governance process.
 A circle may use a policy to delegate a domain to a single circle member.
 The circle may revoke or change such policies at any time using the governance process.

+#### 3.1.4 MOVING ROLES

+Moving a role into a super- or sub-circle is handled by the governance process of the super-circle (see section 3.6.1), while moving a role to any other circle can be decided by the role holder(s) and the representatives of the affected circles.

 ### 3.2 CIRCLE REPRESENTATIVE

 Each circle has a **representative role** (see [Nothing's Peerdom Map](https://nothing.peerdom.org)) which holds the purpose, accountabilities, and domains of the overall circle and facilitates smooth collaboration with other circles.
 The representative is an elected role (see section 3.4).